The Importance of Filing a Trade Name for Your Business

 Then you don’t need a DBA/fictitious name statement filed.
 For example, if you have registered your LLC as “Super S Stores” and that’s the name on all your stores, you don’t need a DBA.

-Does a DBA Apply to a Sole Proprietor
+If the DBA Applies to a Sole Proprietor

 It applies if your sole proprietor business name is different from your own name.
 For example, if you are a sole proprietor named “Rhonda Smith” and you have a photography studio named “Smith Portraits” or “Rhonda Smith Photography Studio,” you don’t need to file a DBA.
 But if Rhonda Smith were doing business as “Catalyst Photography,” she would need a DBA.